Letter to the Editor: Josh Greenberger - The Commentator

 Olson says that Trump's decision "has likely put the dream of the world community's support of Israel with Jerusalem as its capital even farther out of reach."

-Anyone who has dreams like this must be on some serious medication.
 This is more of a pipe dream.
 The UN, throughout its corrupt history, has managed to get enough support from the world community to single out Israel for condemnation more than any other nation -- all before Trump's decision!
 The world community is obviously nowhere near supporting Israel for anything.
 How would not declaring Jerusalem the capital of Israel change this?
 The only time in modern history that Israel got widespread respect and support was in 1967, when it won a miraculous military victory over its enemies.

 We have to stop deluding ourselves into thinking that giving up what belongs to us will yield world support.
 Let the world show us their support first, then we can think of what we're willing to give up.